Zxmw/Project2/README.md

 - Determine all experimental parameters
 - Create all clients
 - Training is performed, and in each communication, the parameters of the server and client interact
+- Metrics are used to test the model performance

 #### clients.py

-All client matters, including the creation and training of clients
+All client matters, including the creation and local training on clients

 #### getData.py